Wondering what’s new in WordPress 5.9? This is the first major release of 2022 and it is packed with many new features and improvements.

 Another important feature of the site editor is the ability to create new styles for your theme that will be applied across your site.

-Note that in WordPress 5.9 the Global Styles interface replaces the Customizer and is now the only way to customize settings and styles when using a BLOCK theme.
+In WordPress 5.9, the Global Styles interface replaces the Customizer and is now the only way to customize settings and styles when using a BLOCK theme.

 Simply click on the Style icon on the top right corner of the screen when editing any post or page.